Estimating Economic Models with Testable Assumptions: Theory and Applications: Application to Treatment Effects

-The estimated measure of compliers under $\tilde{A}$ satisfying \ref{assumption:type ind instru}, or \ref{assump: minimal dist to marg ind inst}, or \ref{assump: minimal dist to zero marg diff } conditioned on $Z_i=1$ and $Z_i=0$ are reported as $P(\mathcal{Y}_1,1)-Q(\mathcal{Y}_1,1)$ and $Q(\mathcal{Y}_0,0)-P(\mathcal{Y}_0,0)$, while the estimated measure of compliers under IA-M assumption is $E[D_i|Z_i=1]-E[D_i|Z_i=0]$.
-The estimates of ${LATE}^{ID}_{\tilde{A}}$ and $LATE^{Wald}$ are the most different for three groups: S/NM/NB, S/M/NB and S/M/B. It should be noted that for all these three groups, estimated $E[D_i|Z_i=1]-E[D_i|Z_i=0]$ differs from $P(\mathcal{Y}_1,1)-Q(\mathcal{Y}_1,1)$ and $Q(\mathcal{Y}_0,0)-P(\mathcal{Y}_0,0)$.
-If we blindly use the identification result under IA-M assumption and use Wald statistics, the `identified' local average treatment effect can be negative (subgroup S/NM/NB and S/M/NB), or be unrealistically large (subgroup S/M/B).
-Once we use a strong extension, estimated LATE for each of the 6 subgroups is positive, and the value of LATE is all between zero and one.
-While confidence intervals for all six subgroups shows we cannot reject $LATE^{ID}_{\tilde{A}}(F)=0$, the confidence interval constructed through (\ref{eq: LATE appli, confi interval for LATE}) is tighter than the confidence interval for $LATE^{wald}(F)$, especially for the S/NM/NB, S/M/NB and S/M/B subgroups.
-When the sample is pooled to estimate LATE, naive $LATE^{wald}$ is positive but insignificant, while minimal defiers $LATE^{ID}_{\tilde{A}}(F)$ is positive and significant.
+Estimation results are reported in Table \ref{table: estimation and inference for LATE}.
+I also report the LATE estimates when we directly use the IA-M assumption and Wald statistics.
+The estimated measure of compliers under $\tilde{A}$ satisfying \ref{assumption:type ind instru} conditioned on $Z_i=1$ and $Z_i=0$ are reported as $P(\mathcal{Y}_1,1)-Q(\mathcal{Y}_1,1)$ and $Q(\mathcal{Y}_0,0)-P(\mathcal{Y}_0,0)$, while the estimated measure of compliers under IA-M assumption is $E[D_i|Z_i=1]-E[D_i|Z_i=0]$.
+The estimates of ${LATE}^{ID}_{\tilde{A}}$ and $LATE^{Wald}$ differ the most for three groups: S/NM/NB, S/M/NB and S/M/B. It should be noted that for all these three groups, estimated $E[D_i|Z_i=1]-E[D_i|Z_i=0]$ differs from $P(\mathcal{Y}_1,1)-Q(\mathcal{Y}_1,1)$ and $Q(\mathcal{Y}_0,0)-P(\mathcal{Y}_0,0)$.
+If we blindly use the identification result under the IA-M assumption and use the standard LATE Wald estimator, the `identified' local average treatment effect can be negative (subgroups S/NM/NB and S/M/NB), or be unrealistically large (subgroup S/M/B).
+Once we use a strong extension, the estimated LATE for each of the 6 subgroups is positive, and the value of LATE is all between zero and one.
+We fail to reject education decrease future earning for the complier group ($LATE<0$) for all 6 subgroups for the $LATE^{wald}$.
+On the other hand, my method can reject the hypothesis $LATE<0$ for the NS/NM/NB and the S/NM/B group at 95\% confidence level.
+When I look at the African-American only, while $LATE^{wald}$ is large, the hypothesis fail to reject that education is harmful to their earning, while my method will reject the hypothesis $LATE^{wald}$ for the African-American is negative.

 { }